Visual Engagement Tools for Customer Service

 3. Video chat

-Video chat is an excellent way to bring a personal touch to a remote meeting.
+One of the other powerful visual engagement tools is Video chat that provides an excellent way to bring a personal touch to a remote meeting.

 In the call centre setting, seeing the agents face can help humanise the conversation, help establish customer intimacy and trust during high-value purchases, like life insurance policies and mortgages.